Nikon 400mm f/2.8 AF-I

 Canary Palm, 11 October 2017.
 Nikon D850, Nikon 400mm f/2.8 AF-I wide-open at f/2.8 at 1/800 hand-held at Auto ISO 64. bigger or full-resolution file or camera-original © file to explore on your computer (mobile devices rarely display full resolutions images properly).

-This lens is as extraordinarily good as it was expensive.
+This Nikon 400/2.8 AFI is as extraordinarily good as it is expensive.
 This is the huge lens with which you see me at the home and contact pages.
 Optically it is as perfect as I can see, even wide open, and even on the state-of-the-art Nikon D850.
 Autofocus is fast and furious.

-It is built like a tank and gives near perfect performance, as it had better for it's $10,000 list price (corrected for inflation) when it was introduced in 1994.
+It is built like a tank and gives near perfect performance, as it had better for it's over $16,000 list price (corrected for inflation) when it was introduced in 1994.

-The newer AF-S and VR versions weigh a lot less, but optically, they are all superb.
+The newer AF-S and Vibration Reduction (VR) versions weigh a lot less, but optically, they are all superb.

 1985 - 2002